Chromatic Picard groups at large primes: Chromatic Picard groups at large primes

 The Picard group itself can be recovered through the relation $\Pic(\ccat) = \pi_{0} \mathcal{P}ic(\ccat)$.
 The higher homotopy groups of the Picard space are easy to describe, as we have $\pi_{t} \Picspace(\ccat) \simeq \pi_{t-1}\textnormal{aut}_{\ccat}(\monunit, \monunit)$ for $t > 0$, where $\monunit$ is the monoidal unit and $\textnormal{aut}_{\ccat}$ denotes the space of self-equivalences.

 By the work of Devinatz and Hopkins, the map $S^{0}_{K} \rightarrow E$ of commutative ring spectra is a $K(n)$-local pro-Galois extension in the sense of Rognes with Galois group $\mathbb{G}_{n}$ \cite{devinatz2004homotopy}, \cite{rognes2005galois}.
-One then expects that there should exist a descent spectral sequence
+In \cite{heard2021spkn}, Heard proves that associated to this extension we have a spectral sequence of signature\footnote{To be more precise, Heard does not identify all of the $E_{2}$-term with continuous group cohomology, but he identifies it in the range large enough ($(s, t) = (0, 0), (1, 1)$ or $s \geq 2$) for our argument to go through.}

 with differentials $d_{r}$ of degree $(r, r-1)$ and where the action of $\mathbb{G}_{n}$ on $\Mod_{E}$ is induced from that on $E$.
-A spectral sequence of this precise from does not appear in the literature, but a construction for finite Galois groups can be found in \cite{mathew2016picard}, \cite{gepner2016brauer}.
+This extends the previous work in the case of the finite Galois group \cite{mathew2016picard}, \cite{gepner_lawson_2021}.

 To get hold on the $E_{2}$-term, we need to understand the homotopy of the Picard space of $\Mod_{E}$, but this is not difficult.
 Since $E$ is even periodic and $E_{0}$ is regular local, any invertible $E$-module is free and so $\pi_{0} \Picspace (\Mod_{E}) \simeq \mathbb{Z}/2$ \cite{baker2005invertible}.
 Moreover, because $E$ is the monoidal unit of $\Mod_{E}$, we have $\pi_{1} \Picspace(\Mod_{E}) \simeq E_{0}^{\times}$ and $\pi_{t} \Picspace(\Mod_{E}) \simeq E_{t-1}$ for $t \geq 2$.